Designing Governance into AI Workflows: Approval Points and Fallback Paths for Reliable Automation

 The NIST AI RMF Core gives teams a useful operating model: govern, map, measure, and manage risk across the AI lifecycle.
 For agentic workflows, governance is not a policy document sitting beside the product.
 It is the set of visible controls that decide when an agent may act, when it must stop, and what evidence a reviewer receives.
 Without a clear path for the AI to escalate uncertainty, the system becomes a liability rather than an asset.

-At Quellix Labs, our AI Agent Development service is built on the "Agentic Loop" framework.
+At Quellix Labs, our AI Agent Development service is built on the "operating loop" framework.
 This standardizes how an agent handles a task:

 1. Reason: The agent analyzes the input (e.g., a customer support ticket) and determines the necessary steps.